The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies

 A classifier that perfectly includes mergers and excludes non-mergers would hence have a $TPR = 1$, $FPR = 0$, and $PPV = 1$.
 We select a classification probability threshold using the $F_1$ statistic, which identifies the probability threshold at which:

 is maximized.
-The $F_1$ statistic attempts to strike a balance between the precision and recall.
+The $F_1$ statistic attempts to strike a balance between precision and recall.
 Scoring based on precision and recall is especially important in unbalanced data sets like ours, which has fewer intrinsic mergers than non-mergers.

-Figure \ref{TPR-FPR} shows the Receiver Operating Characteristics (ROC) curve for the DT-trained classifier, which measures the diagnostic ability of the classifier as the decision boundary changes.
-We show the ROC curve for the training set as well as applied to the validation set, marking the maximal $F_1$ probability threshold on the validation set with a circle.
-We also include the ROC curves for classification based solely on sliding $S(G, \M{20})$ and asymmetry thresholds.
-The DT classifier significantly out-performs the simple classifiers, where the simple classifiers effectively perform no better than a random selection.
-Despite our tuning of the hyperparameters, the training set shows a small amount of overfitting relative to the validation set, likely indicating the adopted features do not contain enough information to easily classify.
+Figure \ref{roc-curve} shows the Receiver Operating Characteristics (ROC) curve for the RF-trained classifier, which measures the diagnostic ability of the classifier as the decision boundary changes.
+We show the ROC curve and AUC values for the training set as well as the total data set, marking the maximal $F_1$ probability threshold on the validation set with a circle.
+We also include the ROC curves for classification based solely on sliding $S(G, \M{20})$, $F(G, \M{20})$, asymmetry, and concentration thresholds.
+The AUC value for the all data is 0.87 and the AUC value for the test data is 0.69.
+Considering the ROC curve on the test dataset, the RF classifier has reasonable discrimination performance.
+Most importantly, the RF classifier outperforms the simple classifiers, whereas the simple classifiers perform slightly better than a random selection.

+Figure \ref{confusion-matrix} shows the confusion matrix for the tuned classifier applied to the full data set.
+In each classification bin, we include the number of images as well as the fraction of true mergers/non-mergers (i.e., the fraction of images in each row) that fall within each bin.
+Notably, the classifier falsely identifies many non-mergers as mergers, lowering the precision.

-Training the automated classifier in this way has a few drawbacks.
+Classifying mergers in this way has a few drawbacks.